 Now that you know what you need, breaking down the formatting is a snap.

-Online Image of Physical Work
+Online Photograph of Physical Work in MLA

-Reference to an Image
+Reference to an Image or Photograph

 Plagiarism is bad.
 We all know this to be true.
-Therefore, if you are going to use an image in your work, you must make sure to cite it correctly.
+Therefore, if you are going to use an image in your work, you must cite it correctly.
 This can ensure that you are giving credit where credit is due.
-It will also ensure that you don’t violate any copyright laws by using the image in your writing.
+It will also ensure that you don’t violate copyright laws by using the image in your writing.
 However, professional writing that is deemed for publication might need to ensure that using the image will be okay, even with appropriate citing.

 How MLA Stands Out